Marinette/ECE444-F2020-Lab2/README.md

-# ECE444-F2020-Lab2

 Marinette
-This code is a clone of https://github.com/miguelgrinberg/flasky.git
+This repo is a clone of https://github.com/miguelgrinberg/flasky